Jay Johnson Season 2023

 “I view this as the opportunity of my lifetime,” Johnson said on the day of his LSU hiring, “and I will do everything in my power to have our team playing a brand of baseball that makes everyone at LSU, the Baton Rouge community and the entire state of Louisiana incredibly proud.”

-In addition to his reputation for developing hitters, Johnson is also considered one of the top recruiters in college baseball.
-His impact at LSU was immediate, as Perfect Game ranked the Tigers’ November 2021 signing class No. 1 in the nation.
-Perfect Game, Collegiate Baseball and Baseball America in the fall of 2022 named LSU’s combined class of incoming signees and transfers the best in America, signaling tremendous optimism for the Tigers’ 2023 season.
+Johnson’s impact at LSU was immediate, as Perfect Game ranked the Tigers’ November 2021 signing class No. 1 in the nation.
+Perfect Game, Collegiate Baseball and Baseball America in the fall of 2022 named LSU’s combined class of incoming signees and transfers the best in America, signaling tremendous optimism for what proved to be a national championship season in 2023.

-The 2022 LSU squad posted a 40-22 mark under Johnson’s direction and advanced to the final round of the NCAA Hattiesburg Regional.
+In Johnson’s first season in Baton Rouge, the 2022 LSU squad posted a 40-22 mark and advanced to the final round of the NCAA Hattiesburg Regional.
 The Tigers finished 17-13 in the SEC and placed fourth in the league, marking LSU’s first Top 4 conference finish since 2017.

 The ’22 Tigers were led by centerfielder Dylan Crews, who was voted a consensus first-team All-American and the Southeastern Conference Co-Player of the Year.
-Crews, who is projected to be the No. 1 overall pick in the 2023 MLB Draft, become the first LSU Tiger to earn SEC Player of the Year honors since outfielder Raph Rhymes in 2012.
+Crews became the first LSU Tiger to earn SEC Player of the Year honors since outfielder Raph Rhymes in 2012.

 Johnson also developed LSU third baseman Jacob Berry, the sixth overall pick – and the first college player selected – in the 2022 MLB Draft by the Miami Marlins; and second baseman Cade Doughty, the second-round choice of the Toronto Blue Jays.